 for each dimension, the level checked/ticked by the respondent is coded as 1-5, i.e., as the levels are numbered on the questionnaire (1=the highest/best level, 5=the lowest/worst level),

-these data are in a SPSS data file (.sav system file).
+these data are in an open SPSS data file (.sav system file).

-The data can also be created by following the above instructions (variable names, coding) on Excel, and the Excel file is then read on SPSS.
+The data can also be created by following the above instructions (variable names, coding) on Excel, and the Excel file is then read onto SPSS.